HMS Honeysuckle (K27)

 HMS Honeysuckle was a Flower-class corvette that served with the Royal Navy during the Second World War.
 She served as an ocean escort in the Battle of the Atlantic.

 Background

-The ship was commissioned on 31 August 1939 by Harland and Wolff from Port Glasgow in Scotland.
+The ship was commissioned on 31 August 1939 by Harland & Wolff from Port Glasgow in Scotland.

 War service

 On 20 September 1941, HMS Honeysuckle picked up 51 survivors from the CAM ship Empire Burton, which was torpedoed by the German U-boat U-74.
 That same day, she picked up an additional 22 survivors from the tanker T.J.
 Williams, which has torpedoed by a different U-boat, U-552.
 On 4 July 1943, she picked up 276 survivors from the merchant St. Essylt, which was torpedoed by U-375 off of Algeria.

 Fate

 She was scrapped in 1950 at Grays.